Team Ceremonies.Scot

 Diane Duncan

 Hey!
 I’m Diane and I have lived and worked in Aberdeenshire all my life.
-I live on the family farm with my husband of twenty four years and our two daughters who are itching to fly the nest.
+I'm now back living on the family farm I grew up on with my husband and we have two daughters who have now flown the nest and who are currently living their best lives with their partners.

-I started off my working life in Aberdeen in the oil and gas industry until the girls came into our life and I decided to stay nearer home.
-I spent their early years looking after them and also the local agricultural show.
+I started off my working life in Aberdeen in the oil and gas industry until the girls came into our life and I decided to work nearer home.
+I spent their early years looking after them and also the local agricultural show, as well as the play group committee and everythign else that comes with that!
 I loved having the chance to see them growing up whilst being able to keep working from home.

-Since they started school I have worked with apprentice engineers at the local college and I’m still there – the best job I’ve ever had.
+I tend to live my life as full as possible, and I'm thankful for each new day and there's never a day that's the same as the next.
 I’m very much a people person.
 I love catching up with friends and like to meet new folk with interesting things to talk about.
-I travelled round the world in my youth, but still have a huge bucket list to conquer!
+I travelled round the world in my youth but still have a huge bucket list to conquer!

 My pet hate is poor manners, especially poor table manners.
 I stand against any cruelty to animals and don’t ever feed me liquorice!